-Three of the Company's projects are situated within the Central Namibian Gold Belt (Figure 11) - namely Erongo, Grootfontein and Otjitasu.
+The Company's gold exploration projects Erongo and Grootfontein are situated within the Central Namibian Gold Belt (Figure 11) .
 Management has focused its exploration attention on the unfolding events pertaining to new gold discoveries in Namibia spearheaded by the success of Osino Resources discovery at Twin Hills.
-To date, the Company has directed limited funds for the exploration of these properties, and it is recommended that priority now be given to regional gold exploration on these EPLs which cover just over 2,000 km2 in this emerging gold belt.
+To date, the Company has directed only limited funds for the exploration of these properties, and it is recommended that priority now be given to regional gold exploration on these EPLs which cover 1,655 km2 in this emerging gold belt.

-Figure 11 - Project areas in the Central Namibian Gold Belt
+Figure 11 - NMI project areas in the Central Namibian Gold Belt